collective-soundworks/collective-soundworks.github.io/recipes/working-with-max.md

                                   # to the soundworks app (should remain unchanged)
 ```

 You might now wonder why we are using a 'bridge script'.
-If you have a closer look at the _node.script_ object in _Max_ documentation, you will see that :
+If you take a closer look at the _node.script_ object in the _Max_ documentation, you will see that :

 > _"Node and Max can sometimes disagree about how folder should be organized"_

-For that matter, the _script_ you use with the _node.script_ _Max_ object should always remain in the same directory than your _patch_.
+For that matter, the _script_ instanciated by the _node.script_ _Max_ object should always remain in the same directory than your _patch_.

 If for some reason you would like to move the _patches_ directory, it is essential to keep in mind that you will also have to change the relative path to the _soundworks_ app inside the associated script in `/my-max-patches/node-helloworld.js` :